 - Now we ask the user to enter the value which looks like the screenshot below,

 - Now we will define our find function in the module.

 - The function finds the value entered by the user in the given range.

 - Now we close the function by the following arguments.

-After defines cell after which reference we want to search the data.
+After defines the cell, after which reference, we want to search the data.

 Let us write the code for the above data.

-- Always remember to enable developer tab from options and then from customizing ribbons to be able to write the code in VBA.
+- Always remember to enable the developer tab from options and then from customizing ribbon in excelCustomizing Ribbon In ExcelRibbons in Excel 2016 are designed to help you easily locate the command you want to use.
+Ribbons are organized into logical groups called Tabs, each of which has its own set of functions. to be able to write the code in VBA.

-- Previously we were working on sheet 1 now we are working in sheet 2 so select sheet 2 for another module and a blank page appears.
+- Previously we were working on sheet 1; now, we are working on sheet 2, so select sheet 2 for another module, and a blank page appears.

 - Now start writing the code by defining the function first as SUB Sample2() and press enter.

-- Define what does the Findd variable should have,
+- Define what does the Find variable should have,

 - Now we close the code by ending the with and if conditions.

-What the above code does is search the string after the cell A2 and returns the cell wherever it is found.
+What the above code does is search the string after the cell A2 and return the cell wherever it is found.